 What makes a good audit?

+A definition of what an audit is or what is considered a good one is important.
 A good audit will always start with a detailed assessment of risk, considering factors specific to the business and its environment.
 Based on this assessment the audit plan should be specifically tailored to address the identified risk in the most effective and efficient manner.
 This might include testing internal controls, substantive tests of detail or analytical review.
 Increasingly, sophisticated data analytics software is being used to interrogate large data sets, flagging any anomalies or concerns.

 In addition to delivering their audit opinion, most firms will deliver a management report, including feedback on systems and controls, and also recommendations, so as to hopefully encourage year-on-year improvements.